Houdini 21.0 Character KineFX

 Character

 A character container holds a poseable KineFX character that an animator can interact with in the viewport.
-The character container contains all the elements that are necessary to animate the character.
+The character container contains all the necessary elements for animating the character.
 At a minimum, it contains a rig.
 The character container can be thought of as a “folder” in the packed folder structure.

 Character element

-The packed character format allows you to pack different elements together, pass it around in a scene, and extract individual elements as needed.
+The packed character folder structure allows you to pack different elements together, pass it around in a scene, and extract individual elements as needed.

-The Pack Folder, Unpack Folder, and Packed Folder Split SOPs are used to organize, assemble, and extract character elements in the packed character format:
+The Pack Folder, Unpack Folder, and Packed Folder Split SOPs are used to organize, assemble, and extract character elements in the packed character folder structure:

 Pack Folder